Basic Equipping for Simplified Accountable Structure

 A Simplified Accountable Structure (SAS) is utilized as an alternative model for local church governance and is sometimes referred to as the "one board" model.
 A single Leadership Board serves in the capacity of multiple Disciplinary administrative committees.
 As we begin our Charge Conference nominations work we invite you to join Dr. Blake Bradford, Northwest District Superintendent, as he walks you through SAS nominations process in this webinar.

-Download the slides from the workshop presentation
+Slides from workshop presentation

 Simplified Structure FAQs - Frequently Asked Questions (appendix R-2) This short list of FAQs answers common questions that United Methodist leaders have about the simplified or “single board” administrative structure.